c-rus/veriti/README.md

 The software drivers implement the low-level functions required to run any form of test.
 It translates your test cases into the raw data layer represented by a specific file format.

+The software drivers layer is responsible for generating test inputs, tracking coverage, and generating test outputs.

+The software drivers layer can also generate HDL code, which is useful to copy/paste when writing the code to connect the hardware design to the raw data layer.

 ### Raw Data Layer

 The raw data layer stores the tests to run during simulation and the expected outputs.
 This information is typically stored in a specific file format already handled by `veriti`.